 It is likely that the village headman or the elders may be present when you are asking questions.
 In which case, you must explain the need for confidentiality of Census information to the village headman or the elders.
 In other words, even the village headman and/or elders should not be allowed to listen to any interviews.

-You will be supplied with aan official letter of introduction as an enumerator to show that you are authorised by the law to conduct the interview.
+You will be supplied with an official letter of introduction as an enumerator to show that you are authorised by the law to conduct the interview.
 You must always carry this letter with you when you are enumerating.

 PENALTIES